 Meanwhile, Toni had been enjoying some tapes by a British preacher named Malcolm Smith.
 We decided to go to a nearby retreat that he was giving, and when we arrived, we were surprised to see him wearing a Roman collar.
 We found out that he was a bishop in the Charismatic Episcopal Church (CEC).
 He explained that the CEC was “Catholic, but not Roman.”
 During the retreat, he told the story about how the Daily Office in the Anglican Book of Common Prayer brought stability to his prayer life.
 He also celebrated the Eucharist at the retreat, explaining the real presence of Christ in the sacrament.
 All of this caught my interest, so when I got home, I started investigating the CEC on the Internet.

-I could not find a nearby CEC parish, but I did find out that CEC theology was similar to Eastern Orthodoxy, and this reminded me about my coworker who was converting.
+I could not find a nearby CEC parish, but I did learn that CEC theology was similar to Eastern Orthodoxy, and this reminded me about my coworker who was converting.
 I had often driven by a beautiful Greek Orthodox church in North Dallas, so I called and spoke to a priest there.
-He invited my wife and me to come and get a tour of the church.
-He explained some things, and even gave me a book to read.
+He invited my wife and me tour of the church.
+He explained some things and even gave me a book to read.
 I attended my first Orthodox Divine Liturgy on January 1, 1999, the feast of St. Basil.
 I was struck by the beauty of the Byzantine liturgy and felt like I was connecting with the worship in heaven.

-An important book that I read at this time was Evangelical Is Not Enough by Thomas Howard.
+It was about this time that I read a book entitled Evangelical Is Not Enough by Thomas Howard.
 He spoke about the human need for ceremony and ritual around things we consider important, making liturgy essential for the most important thing in a Christian’s life, which is the worship of God.